elasticluster/elasticluster/docs/troubleshooting.rst

 After installing the FFI devel packages, repeat the installation steps for ElastiCluster.

+(*Note:* this error comes from missing or badly installed dependency software for ElastiCluster; you might want to repeat the steps in section `Install required dependencies`:ref: again and be sure they run through successful completion.)

 Installation fails with: "fatal error: openssl/opensslv.h: No such file or directory"
 -------------------------------------------------------------------------------------